jupyter-server/jupyter-resource-usage/README.md

 The values are from the partition containing the folder in the trait `disk_path` (which defaults to `/home/joyvan`)

-Mirroring CPU and Memory, the trait `disk_warning_threshold` signifies when to flag a usage warning, and like the others, it defaults to `0.1` (10% remailing)
+Mirroring CPU and Memory, the trait `disk_warning_threshold` signifies when to flag a usage warning, and like the others, it defaults to `0.1` (10% remaining)

 ![Screenshot with Disk, CPU, and memory](./doc/statusbar_disk.png)